alexdsbreslav/quicklooks/how_to_use_quicklook/README.md

 - Add a horizontal line to your chart

 ### Optional: Export your chart.
-Most of the time, my plots live within my Jupyter Notebooks.
-Sometimes you may want to export your plots to put them in slides or share them with colleagues.
+Most of the time, my charts live within my Jupyter Notebooks.
+Sometimes you may want to export your charts to put them in slides or share them with colleagues.
 [Click here]() for directions for exporting your plots.